Reserve Bank of India: Margin requirements

 Loan-to-value (LTV) is the ratio of loan amount to the actual value of asset purchased.

 The RBI regulates this ratio so as to control the amount a bank can lend to its customers.
 For example, an individual wants to buy a car using borrowed money and the car's value is ₹1 million.
 If the LTV is set to 70% he can borrow a maximum of ₹700,000.

 The RBI can decrease or increase to curb inflation or deflation respectively.

 Selective credit control

 Under this measure, the RBI can specifically instruct banks not to give loans to traders of certain commodities e.g. sugar, edible oil, etc. This prevents the speculation/hoarding of commodities using money from banks.

 Moral suasion

 Under this measure, the RBI try to persuade banks through meetings, conferences, media specific things under certain economic trends.
 For example, when the RBI reduces repo rate, it asks banks to reduce their base rate as well.
 Another example of this measure is to ask banks to reduce their non-performing assets.

-Limitations of monetary policy

-In developing countries like India, monetary policy fails to show immediate or no results because the following factors: